dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 rack the presence of ctDNA in a cohort of 118 patients, aiming to evaluate the presence of large structural variants

-The use of ddPCR for the detection of ctDNA is still a popular choice.
-A recent prospective study in a large cohort of 851 CRC patients stage II-III performed whole-exome sequencing (WES)
+The use of ddPCR for the detection of ctDNA is still a method of choice in current research.
+A recent prospective study in a large cohort of 851 CRC patients stage II-III performed whole-exome sequencing (WES) on tumor tissue and tracked patient specific mutations via ddPCR.
+Notably, to

 Several other studies have explored the potential of assessing tumor mutations to inform the tracking of MRD via ctDNA.

-Reinert et al. used Signatera, which relies on WES as opposed to PCR-amplicon based methods to characterize the tumor tissue
+Reinert et al. used Signatera, which relies on WES as opposed to PCR-amplicon based methods to characterize the tumor tissue and tracked

 ### SafeSeqS approach: the DYNAMIC studies